MiguelEA/nudec_BSM/README.md

 # Neutrino Decoupling in and beyond the Standard Model

 This code "nudec_BSM_v2" provides a fast and flexible description of neutrino decoupling in the early universe following the momentum-averaged approach.
 Independent Mathematica and Python implementations are provided, and should be easy to link with other codes, e.g. for BBN.
-The latest version has been developed by M. Escudero, G. Jackson, M. Laine and S. Sandner in [2511.XXXXX](https://arxiv.org/abs/2511.XXXXX) (extending the earlier v1 from M. Escudero in [1812.05605](https://arxiv.org/abs/1812.05605) and [2001.04466](https://arxiv.org/abs/2001.04466)).
+The latest version has been developed by M. Escudero, G. Jackson, M. Laine and S. Sandner in [2511.04747](https://arxiv.org/abs/2511.04747) (extending the earlier v1 from M. Escudero in [1812.05605](https://arxiv.org/abs/1812.05605) and [2001.04466](https://arxiv.org/abs/2001.04466)).
 The main module files are stored in the directory ``BasicModules_source/``, each with a preamble of documentation giving more details about the included functions and their options.

-As of 07/11/2025:
+As of 10/11/2025:

-New version 2 of the code being imported under branch ``nudec_v2``.
+New version 2 of the code imported under branch ``v2``.

 ## Python implementation